brandonchinn178/checked-io/packages/checked-io/README.md

 * `unexceptionalio` provides an equivalent of `UIO`, but using `UIO` everywhere forces you to explicitly handle `Either` everywhere.
 If you have a series of operations that can fail, there's no way to exit early, due to Haskell's declarative paradigm (without a plugin like [`early`](https://hackage.haskell.org/package/early)).

 `checked-io` improves upon these libraries by still using the same runtime exception system under the hood, which allows for early exit and better performance (due to the fact that when a runtime exception occurs, the RTS automatically jumps to the last callstack that registered a catch handler).

+## Acknowledgements

+This work has very much been a standing-on-the-shoulders-of-giants effort.
+Many thanks to `unliftio` and `safe-exceptions` for initiating conversation on sync vs async exceptions.
+Thanks to Mark Karpov, Matt Parsons, Michael Snoyman, and many others for their blog posts around better exceptions.
+And, of course, thanks to GHC developers for providing the foundation of this language upon which we can continue to build.